Engineering Undeclared (ENGRUD) students request placement in an engineering major at the end of their first year.

 The placement process is specific to majors within the College of Engineering.
 If you would like to explore transitioning to a major at the UW outside of the College of Engineering, you will need to follow that department’s process for admission to that major.

-Although you are not required to rank a minimum number of majors, we strongly recommend that you rank at least five majors in order to guarantee placement.
-If you rank fewer than five majors and all of your ranked majors reach capacity, you will be asked to rank the majors with remaining capacity in a second round of placement.
+In order to be guaranteed placement, you must rank all of the majors you are eligible for.
+If you rank fewer and all of your ranked majors reach capacity, you will be offered the opportunity to rank the majors with remaining capacity in a second round of placement.

 To guarantee placement, you must: